John handles all types of civil, commercial and products liability litigation.

 John has represented air carriers, aircraft manufacturers, and insurers in wrongful death, personal injury, and contractual litigation.
 He has extensive experience litigating claims governed by the Warsaw Convention, Montreal Convention, Airline Deregulation Act, and other international treaties and U.S. aviation statutes.
 John has also handled litigation involving commercial disputes and employment issues.
 He has litigated in federal and state courts throughout the U.S., including trials in California, Connecticut, New York, Florida and Texas and has argued appeals in the United States Courts of Appeals for the Second, Ninth and Eleventh Circuits.
 John has been regulatory counsel to foreign air carriers and his practice includes counseling clients on regulatory law requirements.

 John is recognized as a leading lawyer in the U.S. Legal 500, Transport: Aviation and Air Travel – Litigation (2018-2020) and as a Super Lawyer in Aviation & Aerospace for the New York Metro area (2014-2020).
-John is listed as Leading Aviation Attorney by Aviation Expert Guides 2017 and the 2018 Who’s Who Legal: Contentious.
+John is listed as Leading Aviation Attorney by Aviation Expert Guides and Who’s Who Legal: Contentious.
 He was also honored with the 2019 Emory Law School Alumni Service Award, an award John also received in 2008, for contributing significant, sustained leadership and outstanding service.
 Before joining Condon & Forsyth in 1999, John practiced law on Long Island with a focus on commercial, premises and products liability litigation.

 In addition to his legal practice, John has served as a Faculty Member for the Kessler-Eidson Program for Trial Techniques at Emory University School of Law from 2004-2015 and as a legal writing instructor for the Continuing Legal Education Paralegal Program at Queens College from 1998-2004.
 At Emory University School of Law he served on the Moot Court Executive Board, was inducted into the Order of Barristers, and was a Dean’s Research and Writing Fellow.